YunyyYY/Intro-to-Operating-System/p2a/README.md

-wish.c is the current version which has fixed all bugs from previous versions.
+wish.c is the submitted version.

 All the rest are kept as a sort of memorization...